Meet the cast of Netflix drama You season two

 — YOU (@YouNetflix) December 10, 2019

 What else has Carmela Zumbado been in?
-Zumbado has had small roles in varied American tv exhibits together with Loopy Ex-Girlfriend, NCIS: Los Angeles and Rosewood.
+Zumbado has had small roles in varied American tv reveals together with Loopy Ex-Girlfriend, NCIS: Los Angeles and Rosewood.

 Robin Lord Taylor performs Will